 And I needed a bit more storage, so I purchased a couple of these gorgeous velvets baskets which match my main bedroom decor perfectly!
 They’re perfect for keeping a few toys and books in one and extra blankets, swaddles, burp clothes, etc. in the other.

 Then we swapped out my corner chair for the rocking chair from the twins’ nursery, but we also swapped out the rocking legs for standard legs.
 I’ve never liked the rocking part of the chair.
 It just doesn’t rock right and it takes up a lot of room.
 But it’s comfortable and I anticipate spending a lot of time in the chair, so it works for now.

-Even though it’s a temporary nursery in our master bedroom, I still wanted it to reflect a space for a baby.
+Even though it’s a temporary nursery in our main bedroom, I still wanted it to reflect a space for a baby.
 We had to take down and put away the artwork on the wall where we put the crib, so instead we put up some unframed (remember, earthquake country) baby-friendly art (Fly Me to the Moon poster) (Moon Face poster), lights (moons and stars lights), a DIY yarn wrapped moon wall hanging (DIY tutorial coming soon), and two moon-themed mobiles – this blush moon mobile and a DIY Marbled Clay Moon Mobile (tutorial coming soon) on the walls.

 We think it needs a couple more things, so we’re going to have the twins do some moon and star painted art to add to the space for their little brother.

 I didn’t add shelves above the crib because we live in “earthquake country”, so that isn’t a safe thing to do, but if we lived elsewhere, I totally would have added some shelves above the crib to hold a few soft knickknacks, toys, and maybe even a DIY rack for a few baby clothes.